bogzbonny/yeehaw/docs/01_getting_started.md

    the height of each cell.
-Currently the angles work under an assumption of equal cell width and height, sometimes it produces funny/unexpected results for a gradient which has is supposed to just be at a 45-degree angle and occur only once across the whole target area (`DynVal::full()`).
+Currently the angles work under an assumption of equal cell width and height, sometimes it produces funny/unexpected results for a gradient which has is supposed to just be at a 45-degree angle and occur only once across the whole target area (`DynVal::FULL`).
 Gradients on angles which are repetitive (`DynVal::fixed(..)`) work good, however the way the angle is interpreted will likely change to account for cell dimensions.
    Gradients on right-angles (0, 90, 180, 270 degrees) are stable.
- - Optimization: Lots of this code base has not been heavily optimized at the granular level, although certain effort has been made for higher level optimizations (printing cache, non-viewable elements are not rendered).
-As yeehaw continues to evolve there will be a greater effort put into optimizations, especially where visibly poor performance exists.
-Some potential improvements will include more caching to `drawing` within individual element implementions maybe even building in a few common caching patterns which arise into the `pane` object.

 ## Performance Considerations